 You probably wish someone were there with you, but company comes at a price, does it not?

-Over the next hour or two, the object gets bigger as it drifts closer to your island.
-Soon you see the object is a raft of some sort.
+Over the next hour or two, the object appears bigger as it drifts closer to your island.
+Soon you see the thing is a raft of some sort.
 Yellow.
 Crowded onto the raft are seven people.
 Some begin waving, so they must have seen you.
-They drift closer and closer and you can hear them shouting.
+They drift closer and closer, and you can hear them shouting.
 You cant make out their words over the surf and the breeze, but you know they’re trying to talk to you.

-In a moment the raft reaches shallow water.
+In a moment, the raft reaches shallow water.
 You wade out to help bring the craft ashore.
-You are no longer alone.
+Finally, you are no longer alone.
 You have company.

 “How long have you been here?” the politician asks.

 “Huh.
 I’m not sure,” you answer.
 “A couple years, I guess.”